LoQiseaking69/Qjulia/README.md

 - **Real-time Visualization**: Witness the fractal image evolve in real-time as you tweak parameters.
 - **Enhanced Performance**: Leverages Rust's performance for efficient and fast fractal computation.
 - **Interoperability**: Seamlessly integrates Python and Rust, utilizing the strengths of both languages.
-- **Quantum Circuit Visualization**: Explore the quantum circuit corresponding to the selected quantum effect.

 ## Requirements